 Merchant's House Museum

-If you’re looking for a wedding venue that celebrates the unique history of NYC, you’ll adore the Merchant's House Museum in NoHo.
+If you’re looking for a small wedding venue in NYC that celebrates the unique history of the Big Apple, you’ll adore the Merchant's House Museum in NoHo.
 This historic row house was preserved intact from the 19th century and features all of the original furniture and decorations.
 The Merchant’s House Museum has several venue options, including the Greek Revival Double Parlor, or the outdoor “Secret” Garden from the 19th century.
 This historic space is ideal for very small weddings of up to 40 guests.

 Learn more about the Merchant’s House Museum »